AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-securevideodelivery.md

 If the viewer works in configuration as outlined at the beginning of this section, published video delivery can happen both in HTTPS (secure) and HTTP (insecure) modes.
 In a default configuration, the video delivery protocol strictly follows the delivery protocol of the embedding web page.
 However, it is possible to force HTTPS video delivery without regard to the protocol used by embedding the web page using the [VideoPlayer.ssl](../../c-html5-aem-asset-viewers/c-html5-aem-int-video/r-html5-aem-int-video-config-attrib/r-html5-aem-int-video-config-attrib-videoplayer-ssl.md#reference-c28e1b700977493eadab5489458d7771) configuration attribute.
 (Video preview in Author mode is always delivered securely over HTTPS.)

-Depending on the method of publishing Dynamic Media video that you use in Adobe Experience Manager, the `VideoPlayer.ssl` configuration attribute is applied differently as demonstrated in the following:
+Depending on the method of publishing [!DNL Dynamic Media] video that you use in Adobe Experience Manager, the `VideoPlayer.ssl` configuration attribute is applied differently as demonstrated in the following:

-* If you publish a Dynamic Media video with a URL, you append `VideoPlayer.ssl` to the URL.
+* If you publish a [!DNL Dynamic Media] video with a URL, you append `VideoPlayer.ssl` to the URL.
 For example, to force secure video delivery, you append `&VideoPlayer.ssl=on` to the end of the following viewer URL example:

   ```
   https://demos-pub.assetsadobe.com/etc/dam/viewers/s7viewers/html5/InteractiveVideoViewer.html?asset=%2Fcontent%2Fdam%2Fmarketing%2Fshoppable-video%2Fadobe-axis-demo%2FAdobe_AXIS_V3_GRADED-HD.mp4&config=/etc/dam/presets/viewer/Shoppable_Video_light&serverUrl=https%3A%2F%2Fadobedemo62-h.assetsadobe.com%2Fis%2Fimage%2F&contenturl=%2F&config2=/etc/dam/presets/analytics&videoserverurl=https://gateway-na.assetsadobe.com/DMGateway/public/demoCo&interactivedata=content/dam/_VTT/marketing/shoppable-video/adobe-axis-demo/Adobe_AXIS_V3_GRADED-HD.mp4.svideo.vtt&VideoPlayer.contenturl=https://adobedemo62-h.assetsadobe.com/is/content&VideoPlayer.ssl=on